Hao-191/InfoViz-Final-Project/README.md

 # InfoViz-Final-Project
-This Project is a course final project
+This project is a course final project